oogg06/cbr2cbz/README.md

 The script will put CBZ files in the same directory

 Introduction
 -------------
 CBR files use RAR format, a non-free format.
-If you use a GPL comics reader i
+If you use a GPL comics reader in your tablet it's likely it will have problems when reading CBR files.
+Convert them to CBZ with this script.